Bone Saw: 9th EBS integrates with NATO allies

 A B-1B Lancer assigned to the 9th Expeditionary Bomb Squadron takes off from Ørland Air Force Station, Norway, March 3, 2021.
-Two B-1 aircraft participated in Bone Saw, an ally training mission where aircrew integrated with Danish and Polish F-16 Fighting Falcons, as well as Italian and German NATO Baltic Air Police Eurofighter Typhoon aircraft.
+Two B-1 aircraft departed Ørland Air Force Station to participate in Bone Saw, an ally training mission.
+During Bone Saw, 9th EBS aircrew integrated with ally fighter aircraft over the North and Baltic Seas.
 (U.S. Air Force photo by Airman 1st Class Colin Hollowell)

 |Date Taken: